JonathanWThom/opener/README.md

 You will need to have one key that is "default" - these are the applications that will open and close with no additional arguments passed.

 You can also set your default configuration via an interactive session by running `opener -s`.
-This currently only supports adding applications to your default list, but other operations will be supported in the future.
+This currently supports adding and removing applications from your default group only, but other groups and operations will be supported in the future.

 ##### Browsers